Download the full PDF for Wisconsin

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Wisconsin rose to 64.2 percent in December from 64.1 percent in the prior month.
+The labor force participation rate in Wisconsin remained unchanged at 64.4 percent in March.

-The 10-year high for the labor force participation rate in Wisconsin was 68.2 percent occurring in January 2016, and the 10-year low was 64.1 percent in November 2025.
+The 10-year high for the labor force participation rate in Wisconsin was 68.2 percent occurring in March 2016, and the 10-year low was 64.1 percent occurring in July 2025.